defeo/class-cost/technical-annex.md

 of effective exchange and collaboration between researchers from pure mathematics (especially number theory and algebraic geometry), computer science, and engineering.
+Now, the new emergence of **isogeny-based cryptography** requires us to strengthen, broaden, and re-focus this computational and mathematical exchange for a renewed purpose: this is the goal of the Action.

 **Isogenies**
 are algebraic mappings---essentially, nontrivial alebraic relationships---between elliptic curves.